deoluoyinlola/cicd-with-terraform/docs/README.md

 ![ssh-confirm](assets/ssh-confirm.png)
 - Automate the ssh; set variable for the key-pair Getting the public from the .ssh/ folder.
 And reference the file location.
 - Finally, I ran ``terraform plan`` and ``terraform apply --auto-approve``

-## Continous Integration
+## Webserver With Nginx
 - Note that the same and following configuration can be achieve through `file` concept in terraform.
 I will just run all the commands in each line as I will on the shell.
 But for the sake of exploring alternative, will manually run all the commands direct inside the instance created.
+Also the last part will cover how I use GitHub Action to Dockerize the same app.

 ### App Source Code
-I am using HTML and JS for the Frontend and Nodejs for the Backend, listening at port 3000.
-Mongo-Express make it easier for me working with MongoDB instead of using CLI, listening it at port 8081.
-I created a folder ``app`` which contains static files;
+I created a folder ``app-nginx`` which contains static files;
 1.) index.html - UI/frontend
-2.) server.js - backend
+2.) scripts.js - the logic
-3.) images folder - holding my pictures assets
+3.) assets folder - holding pictures assets
-NOTE; node_modules, package-lock.json and package.json are auto generated at the instance of installing npm for dependencies.
-While docker-compose.yaml is created at docker-compose session and .dockerignore created to basically ignore node_modules been commited to remote repo.

-### Multiple Services with Docker-compose
+### SSH into the Server

+### Install and Configure Nginx

+## Containerize With Docker

 I will be using Docker-compose to run this app and other third-party(MongoDB and Mongo-Express for data persistence) services.
 From ``https://hub.docker.com`` I checked the doc for the right use of MongoDB and Mongo-Express image and its environment varibale configuration.
 The resulting configuration for the yaml file is saved with named ``docker-compose.yaml`` as part of application code.
 NOTE; In production scale, all the environment variable need to be well secured, and defined externally not as I expose it here.